-** MM #2 , Twin Falls – It’s an easy short walk through a slippery but beautiful trail to the falls.
-Sadly couldn’t take a dip as the falls water was in high-risk level.
-On return, we grabbed some fresh sugarcane juice and locally grown fruit at the farm stand.
+** MM # 2, Twin Falls – It’s an easy short walk through a slippery but beautiful trail to the falls.
+Sadly couldn’t take a dip as the falls water was at the high-risk level.
+In return, we grabbed some fresh sugarcane juice and locally grown fruit at the farm stand.

 * MM #4.5, Huelo Lookout – This is a quick stop as nothing noteworthy to see.
 You may skip or stop at the fruit stand to pick up a banana bliss smoothie out of freshest fruits.